Changissnz/nu_merchant_principal/README.md

 seek to participate in some process and those that abstain or are excluded.
-With idioms, suppose an "idiot" is one that does not participate in the thinking behind the expression of an idiom, not the one with a motive for an action or acknowledgment.
+With idioms, suppose an "idiot" is one that does not participate in the thinking behind the expression of an idiom, not the one with the motive for an action or acknowledgment.
 Instead, the "idiot" would stay silent and obey the expressor of the idiom.
 The "idiot" would be the one that accepts the consequences